-Participants were 167 children recruited from 22 special schools or mainstream schools with a unit for hearing impaired children.
-Their ages ranged from 6y2m to 12y9m, with a mean of 9y11m and a standard deviation of 1y5m.
-The level of hearing loss was: 67 profoundly deaf; 16 profoundly-severely; 30 severely deaf; 15 moderately-severely deaf; and 15 moderately deaf; 24 had cochlear implants so they are not included in this classification.
-The children (N=90) from 14 schools were retested within the maximum period of 2 months to obtain test-retest correlations; the remaining children were participating in another project and for practical reasons were not retested.
+Twenty-four children had cochlear implants so they are not included in this classification.
+The children (n = 90) from 14 schools were retested within the maximum period of two months to obtain test-retest correlations; the remaining children were participating in another project and, for practical reasons, were not retested.